TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

     need a custom link browser in that scenario.

-We introduce a :ref:`custom link format <tutorial-core-link-handler>` to store the links in: `t3://github?issue=123`.
+We introduce a :ref:`custom link format <tutorial-core-link-handler>` to store the links in this format: `t3://github?issue=123`.

-This enables us to edit an existing link in the link browser or to change parts of the GitHub URI programmatically later on.
+This enables us to edit an existing link in the link browser or to change parts of the GitHub URI programmatically later.

 And we :ref:`render the new link in the frontend <tutorial-typolink-builder>` automatically.